LinkedIn Headline Formula: How to Write a Headline That Gets You Found

 Your job title without keywords

-Simply listing a generic role like "Manager" or "Associate" provides zero context for search queries.
+Titles like "Manager" or "Specialist" are too broad.
+Always attach a specific industry or skill keyword to the title so the search engine knows where to categorize you.
 If you don't specify what you manage or what your specialized expertise is, you won't rank for the terms your target audience is searching for.
-Always combine the title with industry-specific descriptors.

 Buzzwords that mean nothing